Embedding Money Flows in Digital Apps

 We’ll share the insights over this and future blogs.
 In this time when COVID-19 dominates the headlines and a great part of daily lives, digital life has become the lifeline we need to navigate, even survive, the isolation that comes with social distancing.
 A kind of watershed moment for ‘Everything Digital’ then, with fintech playing a cameo role.

 A compelling digital experience starts with deep understanding of the value that digitizing brings to the targeted human activity – whether that’s finding a dream apartment or perhaps more topically for the present, helping out family and friends at a time of uncertainty, keeping the kids entertained while working from home.
 The digitized activity often involves exchange of value, or a commitment to do so in the future, but this comes naturally within a clear context.
-And so, the delivery of financial services becomes somewhat outside in the outside being the digital enabler of the, typically non-financial, human activity and the inside being the embedded money flows of the title of our webinar.

 So there is a case for saying that fintech works better in context, and in the background.
 But what sounds so obvious is hard to do in practice – and as our panellists illustrated with examples from their own businesses, the best we can do is to engage early and often with users, listen, adapt and iterate rather than seek perfection from the outset.
 Digital user experience tools are getting better all the time – Appcues and Userpilot were mentioned – but tools to design embedded payment flows are less developed and less accessible.